Political dissidence in the Empire of Japan: Attempted assassination of Hirohito

-Daisuke Nanba, a Japanese student and communist, attempted to assassinate the Prince Regent Hirohito in 1924.
-Daisuke was outraged by the slaughter of Koreans and anarchists in the aftermath of the Great Kantō Earthquake in late 1923.
-The dead included his partner, anarchist Sakae Ōsugi, feminist Noe Itō, and Ōsugi's six-year-old nephew, who were murdered by Masahiko Amakasu, the future head of the Manchukuo Film Association, a film production company based in the Japanese puppet state of Manchukuo.
+Daisuke Nanba, a Japanese student and communist, attempted to assassinate the Prince Regent Hirohito in 1923.
+Daisuke was outraged by the Kantō Massacre, a slaughter of Koreans and anarchists in the aftermath of the 1923 Great Kantō earthquake.
+The dead included his partner, anarchist Ōsugi Sakae, feminist Noe Itō, and Ōsugi's six-year-old nephew, who were murdered by Masahiko Amakasu, the future head of the Manchukuo Film Association, a film production company based in the Japanese puppet state of Manchukuo.
 This event was known as the Amakasu incident.
 Nanba was found guilty by the Supreme Court of Japan and hanged in November 1924.

 Osaka Incident

 Hideko Fukuda was considered the "Joan of Arc" of the Freedom and People's Rights Movement in Japan during the 1880s.
 She was also an editor of Sekai fujin (Women of the World), a socialist women's paper that Shūsui Kōtoku contributed articles to.
 In 1885, Fukuda was arrested for her involvement in the Osaka incident, a failed plan to supply explosives to Korean independence movements.

-This plan was designed to destabilize Korea and force a confrontation between China and Japan, leading to a revocation of the treaties between the two.
+The Osaka Incident sought to overthrow the Meiji government via simultaneous open revolt in various parts of Japan.
+Part of the plan also included assisting Korean independence activists in a coup against conservatives in the Korean monarchy.
 Before the plan was able to be implemented, the police arrested the conspirators and confiscated the weapons before they could leave Japan for Korea.
 Other participants in the plan included Oi Kentaro, another major figure of the Freedom and People's Rights Movement.
+The outlaw brotherhood Gen'yōsha was also a major participant.